mongodb/docs/mms/source/install.rst

   and initial data collection.

 - If your MongoDB instances run with authentication enabled, ensure that MMS has these credentials.
+Supply these credentials on the "Add Host Interface" when adding a host or by clicking on the "Edit" host button (i.e. the pencil) on the Hosts page in the MMS console.

 - If you continue to encounter problems, check the agent's output or logs for errors.